BIBLE PASSAGE:

 will begin to lessen.
 We can bear up in any setting and under any

-circumstance because we know the Lord is near!
+circumstance because we know the Lord is nearby!

 Need an example?
 When Paul was in Macedonia preaching